jstimpfle/language/DESIGN.md

 Similarly, I think namespaces are not helpful.
 They mainly make it possible to use short names without never really declaring them, which is confusing to the programmer.
-In general, we should strive to use one and only one name, throughout the project, for any given thing.
-And conversely, a given name should ideally reference the same thing throughout the project (function-local variables are an exception here, of course).
+In general, we should use one and only one name, throughout the project, for any given thing.
+And conversely, a given name should ideally reference the same thing throughout the project.
+Function-local variables are an exception here for practical reasons, and they are a workable exception since the possible locations of reference are restricted to the function body itself which is a small contiguous chunk of text.
+But we should not be allowed to have local variable names that are also names for global objects.

-This is basic sanity.
-I have no understanding how namespaces got so popular.
-They allow the programmer to write bad code, and are not very helpful otherwise.
-(Okay -- a namespace is a compile time function from name to implementation.
-Which can be used e.g. for static polymorphism like in C++ templates.
-But that's not 90% of their use in practice.
-And I have no intention to support clever tricks like that).
+Ironically, namespaces produce undetected collisions.
+If one defines constants SHED_COLOR::RED and FRUIT_COLOR::RED then two symbols named RED are created, and only tools which understand the whole language and can parse the project can disambiguate between them when they are used in code.
+This means that tools like grep or sed, or many IDEs that have generic functionality for searching and/or replacing identifiers, cannot be reliably used in the presence of namespaced identifiers.
+It also means that programmers have a harder time.
+Some programmers might have an okay understanding of their language, but still, most if not all programmers are pretty poor at running the name resolution algorithm in their head.

 Processing global directives in order
 -------------------------------------